goedelsoup/gensonnet-rs/book/content/plugins/_index.md

 +++
 title = "Plugins"
-description = "Learn about Gensonnet-rs plugins and how to create custom ones" weight = 3
+description = "Learn about Gensonnet plugins and how to create custom ones" weight = 3
 +++

 # Plugins

-Gensonnet-rs uses a plugin architecture to support different input sources and output formats.
+Gensonnet uses a plugin architecture to support different input sources and output formats.
 This page describes the available plugins and how to create custom ones.

 ## Built-in Plugins